Shellyda/nextjs-todo-app/README.md

    yarn dev
    ```
 5. **Access the Application**:
    Open your web browser and navigate to `http://localhost:3000` to access the Todo board.
-Also, you can navigate to `http://localhost:3001/todos` to check todos's mocked REST API route response.
+Also, you can navigate to `http://localhost:3001/todos` to check todos' mocked REST API route response.

 ## Usage
-- **Add Task**: Click on the  button to add a new task.
+- **Add Todo**: Click on the  button to add a new task.
 Fill in the necessary details such as title, difficulty, priority, and category.
-- **Change Status**: Use the provided options to change the status of a task (e.g., To Do, In Progress, Done).
+- **Change Status**: Use the provided options to change the status of a todo (e.g., Pending, Completed, Archived).
-- **Delete Task**: Click on the delete icon next to a task to remove it from the list.
+- **Delete Todo**: Click on the delete icon next to a task to remove it from the list.

 ## Contributing
 Contributions are welcome!
 Feel free to submit bug reports, feature requests, or pull requests to help improve this project.